rnuske/komaletter/README.md

 render("myletter.Rmd")
 ```

-to create a first draft of a new `myletter.Rmd`.

 ### Requirements
 Beyond the R package dependencies, a working `pandoc` binary and a LaTeX
 distribution including KOMA-Script is needed.
-RStudio installs its own copy of
+RStudio installs it's own copy of
-pandoc, otherwise do what is needed on your OS (_i.e._, something like `sudo
-apt-get install pandoc pandoc-citeproc`).
-For LaTeX look for `texlive` which is
+pandoc, otherwise do what is needed on your OS.
+For LaTeX look for `texlive`
-included in most Linux distributions or `MiKTeX` if you are using Windows.
+which is included in most Linux distributions or `MiKTeX` if you are using
-KOMA-Script is part of all but the most bare bone LaTeX distribution.
-Something
+Windows.
+KOMA-Script is part of all but the most bare bone LaTeX distributions.
-like `sudo apt-get install texlive` should provide everything needed.
+Something like `sudo apt-get install pandoc pandoc-citeproc texlive` should provide everything needed on Debian/Ubuntu.

+If you plan to write non-english letter, make sure you have the necessary
+language packs, _i.e_ `texlive-lang-german`.

 ### Authors
 Robert Nuske, Dirk Eddelbuettel and Aaron Wolen.